Pekin Hardy Strauss Inc. Reduces Stock Holdings in Blackstone Mortgage Trust, Inc. (NYSE:BXMT)

-Pekin Hardy Strauss Inc. lowered its position in Blackstone Mortgage Trust, Inc. (NYSE:BXMT) by 1.0% in the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 48,827 shares of the real estate investment trust’s stock after selling 500 shares during the quarter.
-Pekin Hardy Strauss Inc.’s holdings in Blackstone Mortgage Trust were worth $1,514,000 at the end of the most recent reporting period.
+Pekin Hardy Strauss Inc. trimmed its stake in Blackstone Mortgage Trust, Inc. (NYSE:BXMT) by 1.0% during the first quarter, according to its most recent 13F filing with the SEC.
+The firm owned 48,827 shares of the real estate investment trust’s stock after selling 500 shares during the period.
+Pekin Hardy Strauss Inc.’s holdings in Blackstone Mortgage Trust were worth $1,514,000 as of its most recent filing with the SEC.

-Other institutional investors and hedge funds have also recently made changes to their positions in the company.
-Wealthcare Advisory Partners LLC acquired a new stake in Blackstone Mortgage Trust in the 1st quarter valued at approximately $27,000.
-Alpha DNA Investment Management LLC purchased a new stake in Blackstone Mortgage Trust in the fourth quarter valued at approximately $33,000.
+Several other hedge funds also recently modified their holdings of BXMT.
+Wealthcare Advisory Partners LLC purchased a new stake in Blackstone Mortgage Trust in the first quarter valued at approximately $27,000.
 HBC Financial Services PLLC raised its position in Blackstone Mortgage Trust by 57.1% in the first quarter.
 HBC Financial Services PLLC now owns 1,100 shares of the real estate investment trust’s stock valued at $36,000 after purchasing an additional 400 shares during the period.
+Alpha DNA Investment Management LLC purchased a new stake in Blackstone Mortgage Trust in the fourth quarter valued at approximately $33,000.
 NN Investment Partners Holdings N.V. purchased a new stake in Blackstone Mortgage Trust in the first quarter valued at approximately $37,000.
 Finally, GPS Wealth Strategies Group LLC purchased a new stake in Blackstone Mortgage Trust in the first quarter valued at approximately $47,000.
-58.68% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds and other institutional investors own 58.68% of the company’s stock.

 Shares of BXMT stock opened at $32.41 on Tuesday.
 The stock’s fifty day moving average price is $32.20.
 The firm has a market capitalization of $4.77 billion, a P/E ratio of 17.52 and a beta of 1.33.
 Blackstone Mortgage Trust, Inc. has a 12 month low of $20.70 and a 12 month high of $33.88.

-The company also recently announced a quarterly dividend, which will be paid on Thursday, July 15th.
-Investors of record on Wednesday, June 30th will be paid a dividend of $0.62 per share.
-The ex-dividend date of this dividend is Tuesday, June 29th.
-This represents a $2.48 dividend on an annualized basis and a dividend yield of 7.65%.
-Blackstone Mortgage Trust’s payout ratio is currently 110.71%.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, July 15th.
+Shareholders of record on Wednesday, June 30th will be paid a $0.62 dividend.
+The ex-dividend date is Tuesday, June 29th.
+This represents a $2.48 annualized dividend and a yield of 7.65%.
+Blackstone Mortgage Trust’s dividend payout ratio is presently 110.71%.

-In other Blackstone Mortgage Trust news, President Katharine A. Keenan sold 1,912 shares of the company’s stock in a transaction on Wednesday, March 31st.
-The shares were sold at an average price of $31.14, for a total value of $59,539.68.
-Following the completion of the transaction, the president now owns 91,541 shares in the company, valued at $2,850,586.74.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, EVP Douglas N. Armer sold 1,278 shares of the company’s stock in a transaction on Monday, June 7th.
-The shares were sold at an average price of $32.78, for a total transaction of $41,892.84.
-Following the completion of the transaction, the executive vice president now owns 93,733 shares of the company’s stock, valued at approximately $3,072,567.74.
-The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 8,348 shares of company stock valued at $268,656.
-Insiders own 1.00% of the company’s stock.

-BXMT has been the topic of a number of research analyst reports.
-Wells Fargo & Company boosted their target price on Blackstone Mortgage Trust from $30.00 to $36.00 and gave the company an “overweight” rating in a research report on Thursday, April 29th.
-BTIG Research initiated coverage on Blackstone Mortgage Trust in a research report on Tuesday, April 13th.
-They issued a “buy” rating and a $35.00 target price on the stock.
-TheStreet raised Blackstone Mortgage Trust from a “c+” rating to a “b” rating in a research report on Tuesday, May 4th.
+A number of research firms have recently weighed in on BXMT.
+Credit Suisse Group upped their price objective on Blackstone Mortgage Trust from $28.00 to $33.00 and gave the stock a “neutral” rating in a research report on Wednesday, March 17th.
 Zacks Investment Research lowered Blackstone Mortgage Trust from a “hold” rating to a “sell” rating in a research report on Wednesday, May 5th.
-Finally, JPMorgan Chase & Co. reaffirmed a “neutral” rating and set a $31.00 price objective on shares of Blackstone Mortgage Trust in a research report on Monday, May 3rd.
+Wells Fargo & Company upped their price objective on Blackstone Mortgage Trust from $30.00 to $36.00 and gave the stock an “overweight” rating in a research report on Thursday, April 29th.
+JPMorgan Chase & Co. reaffirmed a “neutral” rating and set a $31.00 price objective on shares of Blackstone Mortgage Trust in a research report on Monday, May 3rd.
+Finally, TheStreet raised Blackstone Mortgage Trust from a “c+” rating to a “b” rating in a research report on Tuesday, May 4th.
 One investment analyst has rated the stock with a sell rating, three have assigned a hold rating and two have given a buy rating to the company’s stock.
 Blackstone Mortgage Trust currently has an average rating of “Hold” and an average price target of $31.33.

+In related news, President Katharine A. Keenan sold 2,310 shares of the stock in a transaction dated Monday, June 7th.
+The shares were sold at an average price of $32.79, for a total transaction of $75,744.90.
+Following the completion of the transaction, the president now directly owns 89,231 shares of the company’s stock, valued at $2,925,884.49.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, President Katharine A. Keenan sold 1,912 shares of the stock in a transaction dated Wednesday, March 31st.
+The stock was sold at an average price of $31.14, for a total transaction of $59,539.68.
+Following the transaction, the president now directly owns 91,541 shares of the company’s stock, valued at $2,850,586.74.
+The disclosure for this sale can be found here.
+Insiders sold 8,348 shares of company stock valued at $268,656 in the last 90 days.
+1.00% of the stock is currently owned by insiders.

 Blackstone Mortgage Trust, Inc, a real estate finance company, originates senior loans collateralized by commercial properties in North America, Europe, and Australia.
 The company operates as a real estate investment trust for federal income tax purposes.
 It generally would not be subject to U.S. federal income taxes if it distributes at least 90% of its taxable income to its stockholders.